eldridgejm/nixhome/README.md

   ];
 ```

+Then run `nixos-rebuild switch`, of course.

 If you just want a temporary installation, run `nix-build` inside the
 repository.
 The `nh` command is then within the `result/bin` folder.

-If you want to install the package imperatively, `nix-env -i -f default.nix`
-will do the trick.

 My preferred approach is the second, since I will then install the nixhome
 script using nixhome itself.

-Then run `nixos-rebuild switch`, of course.

 Usage
 -----